Merlin Entertainments’ Legoland Florida Resort lights up the sky with Red, White & Boom!

 Summer Savings You Can Splash Into

-Make the most of your visit with our limited-time flash sale where you get one-day, 2-Park ticket for just $35 per park!
-You’ll get access to LEGOLAND® Florida Theme Park plus your choice of LEGOLAND® Water Park or PEPPA PIG Theme Park Florida, valid now through August 29.
+Make the most of your visit with the one day, 2-Park ticket, giving guests access to LEGOLAND® Florida Theme Park plus their choice of LEGOLAND® Water Park or PEPPA PIG Theme Park Florida — valid now through August 29.